saivishwak/algorithms/README.md

 # Data Structures & AlgorithmsAlgorithms

 Algorithms and data structures are fundamental to efficient code and good software design.
 Creating and designing excellent algorithms is required for being an exemplary programmer.
-This repository's goal is to demonstrate how to implement common data structures and algorithms inC and other languages.
+This repository's goal is to demonstrate how to implement common data structures and algorithms in C and other languages.
 Main focus will be in C to understand every detail.

 # Contributing